-The net result is that learners believe the moral shortfall is in the specific profane terms, not in the overarching theme of the content, which is more damaging to a student’s life view.
+The net result is that learners believe the moral shortfall is in specific profane terms.
+However, the overarching theme of the content is more damaging to a student’s life view.

 Pop culture provides a great jumping-off point for discussions on ethics, morals, and current world events regarding controversial themes.

-Music, movies, and entertainment inspire richer discussion than news articles, which require a reader to see a rolling coverage to understand and engage on the topic.
+Music, movies, and entertainment inspire richer discussion than news articles.
+Articles require a reader to see a rolling coverage to understand and engage on the topic.

-The educational consultant’s other resounding point is that pop culture lessons help educators meet learners in the middle and relate to them in ways they understand, something educator Clay Morgan endorses.
+The educational consultant’s other resounding point is that pop culture lessons help educators meet learners in the middle.
+They relate to each other in ways learners understand.
+Educator Clay Morgan endorses this point.

-“Lucky I know about zombies,” he petitions before detailing how he used the 2009 film Zombieland to explain the Morgenthau Plan, a strategy that made a bored class come alive.
+“Lucky I know about zombies,” he petitions before detailing how he used the 2009 film Zombieland to explain the Morgenthau Plan.
+This strategy made a bored class come alive.

 The Morgenthau Plan sounds like something dry in a heavy textbook, perfect for closing and taking a nap.
 Introducing the topic through the Zombieland rules of zombie apocalypse survival, in this case, Rule #4, “The Double Tap,” as Morgan does, can draw more interest from the outset.

 Would Benjamin Franklin be a Facebook user?
 How would Abraham Lincoln’s presidential campaigns look on social media?
-What would the Great Fire of London or the toppling of the Roman Empire look like through the eyes of Twitter?
+What would the Great Fire of London or the toppling of the Roman Empire look like on Twitter?

-Teach learners a lesson about digital media whilst deeply exploring historical figures and events by having learners create social media accounts for important figures and events.
+Teach learners a lesson about digital media while deeply exploring historical figures and events.
+Have learners create social media accounts for important figures and events.